konvica/read-presonal-data/README.md

 # read-presonal-data

-## Task
+## Goal

-Task 1 - Extraction of Text and Identification of face in documents.
+Extraction of Text and Identification of face in documents.
 Given a document of type PDF, PNG or JPG, the program should

 1. Extract all the text present in the document
 2. Classify if the document is Personal or Non-Personal